zer0cache/matic-docs/docs/develop/wallets/polygon-web-wallet/web-wallet-v3-guide.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 **A new version of our Polygon Wallet is live**.
-Now called **Polygon Wallet Suite**, our new environment provides a more seamless exprience with great improvements on the user interface as well as on its overall experience.
+Now called **Polygon Wallet Suite**, our new environment provides a more seamless experience with great improvements on the user interface as well as on its overall experience.

 This guide shows instructions to deposit and withdraw funds using [Polygon Wallet Suite](https://wallet.polygon.technology/).
-For performing those actions, you need to connect a wallet to Polygon's environmnet.
+For performing those actions, you need to connect a wallet to Polygon's environment.
 In this tutorial, we used Metamask, but Polygon is integrated with other wallets such as Coinbase, Bitski, Venly and WalletConnect.

 :::tip